-The term 'Rollover IRA' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Rollover IRA' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An IRA is the acronym for Individual Retirement Account.
 These accounts represent a form of government-approved and -created savings account for retirement.
 They have several advantages, the main one of which is the significant tax breaks they receive in tax deferment.
 This makes them the optimal way to put cash aside towards eventual retirement.
 It is important to know that IRAs are not investments.
 Instead they are more like the basket in which individuals maintain their mutual funds, stocks, bonds, and other assets.
 When one retirement account is transferred to another one, this is known as a Rollover IRA.

 Generally people open such a Rollover IRA themselves.
 There are also a few types which small business owners and the self employed can open.
 Among the various types of Individual Retirement Accounts in existence are the Roth IRAs, traditional IRAs, SEP IRAs, and SIMPLE IRAs.
 Not all of these can be accessed by every individual in the U.S. This is to say that every one of them has specific eligibility requirements which revolve around the type of employment and income level.
 What they do all have in common is the caps on the amount individuals are allowed to contribute every year.
 They also mostly share steep penalties for withdrawing funds ahead of the government set age of retirement.